VectorInstitute/aieng-template-implementation/implementations/implementation_a/README.md

-# [Topic Name] Overview
+# [Implementation Name] Overview

 ## Introduction
-Welcome to the [Topic Name] module of the [Bootcamp Name].
-This folder contains a collection of [choices of Jupyter notebooks, code samples, and resources] designed to enhance your understanding of [specific aspect of the topic].
+Welcome to the [Implementation Name] of the [Bootcamp/Workshop/Lab/Project Name].
+This folder contains a collection of notebooks and a README.md file to enhance your understanding of [specific aspect of the topic].
 Here, we will explore [brief description of what will be covered].

 ## Prerequisites
 Before you dive into the materials, ensure you have the following prerequisites: